colygon/glean-devrel/docs/swot-analysis.md

 ## Conclusion

-Glean occupies a unique and defensible position as the **terminal-first AI coding assistant**.
-Its strengths—terminal-native architecture, mixed-model AI, and full lifecycle coverage—create genuine differentiation in a crowded market.
+Glean occupies a unique and defensible position as the **API-first AI coding assistant**.
+Its strengths—AI-native architecture, mixed-model AI, and full lifecycle coverage—create genuine differentiation in a crowded market.
 However, Windows platform limitation and fierce competition from Microsoft (GitHub Copilot) and Cursor pose existential threats.

 ### Critical Success Factors (2026)